 Adopting results-based management as a management strategy requires great clarity in the minds of the executive heads as to why they should adopt results-based management, what it means and its implications for the total organization.
 Its adoption requires the development of an overall organizational outcome from results-based management and an analysis of the structural and systemic factors and conditions for success, as well as a risk management strategy.
 The mainstreaming of results-based management is recognized as an important change process involving transformations at different levels of an organization.
 The scope of change may be large, and include structures, procedures, practices, tools and behaviours, depending on organizational peculiarities.
 To support such mainstreaming, it is necessary that all parts of the organization build a common understanding and commitment with regard to the scope of change required, its rationale and their respective roles in supporting such a process.
-Based on the scope of change and its expected time frame, it is also critical that the organization define and adopt a clear, adaptive and holistic organizational strategy that provides a clear road map and operationally defines and guides how results-based management is going to be mainstreamed into the existing operational and programmatic processes of the organization.
-This should include expected outcomes, progress indicators, milestones and conditions for success in mainstreaming results-based management (assumptions/risks).
-It should allow for the monitoring of performance against clear performance measures, evaluate the mainstreaming process and its results in the organization and engage in double-loop learning to support learning for the refinement of the strategy over time, based on progress and results achieved.
+Based on the scope of change and its expected time frame, it is also critical that the organization define and adopt a clear, adaptive and holistic organizational and programmatic processes of the organization.
+This should allow for the monitoring of performance against clear performance measures, evaluate the mainstreaming process and its results in the organization and engage in double-loop learning to support learning for the refinement of the strategy over time, based on progress and results achieved.
 This should be complemented by a change management framework that addresses the "people side" of change and identifies the necessary conditions required to build commitment for change to occur.
-The strateg
+The strategy also has to be supported by an accountability framework that assigns clear responsibilities for the change process as well as for the new results regime.